Microsoft-Web/NodeCamp/Presentation/IntroToExpress/IntroToExpress/Demo.md

 1. Show the following lines.

-	> **Speaking point:** In these lines, we are finally mapping a URL path in a HTTP request to a specific function to handling the response.
+	> **Speaking point:** In these lines, we are finally mapping a URL path in an HTTP request to a specific function to handle the response.
 	>
 	> We already imported the route modules from the **routes** directory.
 Here we mapped the URL in the browser to the function on the server that will respond to that request.
 Those functions that will handle the requests are in the routes directory.